dynarithmic/twain_library/README.md

 **Important Note**:

-There has been an ongoing issue using **WIA** (Windows Image Acquisition) drivers and DTWAIN.
-DTWAIN is designed for fully supported, true, **TWAIN** drivers.
+There has been an ongoing issue using **WIA** (Windows Image Acquisition) drivers and DTWAIN, especially in console-based applications.
+The DTWAIN library is designed for true **TWAIN** drivers.
 Therefore, if the manufacturer for your device has both a TWAIN driver and WIA drivers, choose the TWAIN driver (you will know the driver is WIA if the name in the "Select Source" dialog box starts with **WIA-**).

-You can still select WIA drivers from the Select Source dialog, but the correct behavior of the driver is not guaranteed.
+You can still select WIA drivers from the Select Source dialog, but the correct behavior of the driver is not guaranteed, and especially for console-based applications.
 Measures have been made to allow WIA drivers to operate correctly within DTWAIN, but their stability is not guaranteed.
 In future versions of DTWAIN, WIA native support may be added that does not use TWAIN, but as of this time, it is best to use only TWAIN drivers.

 ----------
 ### I don't have a TWAIN device or scanner installed on my system.
 How do I work with DTWAIN?